jonathanlermitage/tikione-jacocoverage/README.md

 ## JaCoCoverage Java7 Code Coverage for NetBeans

-* The JaCoCoverage Plugin is a Netbeans 7.3 plugin that enhances the existing NetBeans functionality with new code coverage features.<br>
+* The JaCoCoverage Plugin is a NetBeans 7.3 plugin that enhances the existing NetBeans functionality with new code coverage features.<br>
 * The plugin works as a transparent additional service that colors all java files according to the unit tests coverage information.
 With code coverage enabled user continues to work with his/her project in the usual way but can easily view the test coverage of the project classes.<br>The code coverage plugin will update the code coverage data and refresh editors markup every time a unit test (or any selected